Skip to content

 Note that you can set when the rule must be applied using different condition combinations, for example, you can use URI and leave other conditions unspecified or set CONTENT-TYPE header to application/graphql without specifying any endpoint.
 You can also create several rules with different conditions and set different limits and reactions in them.

-3. In Then, choose Detect GraphQL attacks and set thresholds for GraphQL requests in accordance with your traffic metrics (if left empty/unselected, no limitation is applied by this criteria):
+4. Set thresholds for GraphQL requests in accordance with your traffic metrics (if left empty/unselected, no limitation is applied by this criteria):

 • Maximum total query size in kilobytes - sets the upper limit for the size of an entire GraphQL query.
 It's crucial for preventing Denial of Service (DoS) attacks that exploit server resources by submitting excessively large queries.